LeakyAbstractions/blog/quotes/_posts/2011-02-14-enough-time.md

   author: null
 ---

-If you don't have time to do it *right*, you better have time to do it *over*.
+If you don’t have time to do it *right*, you better have time to do it *over*.